Biden’s big social spending bill caught in snags in the Senate - NewsBreak

 Many advocates and progressive Democrats have argued that the parliamentarian is merely an adviser and that the Senate could overrule her opinion.

-The post Biden’s big social spending bill caught in snags in the Senate appeared first on Minnesota Reformer .
+The post Biden’s big social spending bill caught in snags in the Senate appeared first on Florida Phoenix .

 Comments / 0